pfych/SteamCardExchangeTools/README.md

 10. Wait for the cards to come through!

 I recomend setting value to 6 and set to 5 so it only costs 30 credits to get a full set.

-# Support

-I made this for free but if you use it alot and want to support me you can [Send trading cards here](https://steamcommunity.com/tradeoffer/new/?partner=128567047&token=7lJ-dtgo)